steven-cutting/latinpigsay/README.rst

 This project is still very rough and under early development.
 But, the translator does work and so does the 'piggyprint' module.

-**On the TODO list:**
-	+  Add ability to properly translate compound words.
-	+ Ability to properly handle rapped words.
-	+ Roman numerals.
-	+ etc.